Russell Crowe's jockstrap: Sale and Blockbuster Video donation

-Reappearance
+Reappearance and auctioning

 In November during the final episode of the 2018 season of Last Week Tonight, Oliver revealed that the show had reacquired the jockstrap and used it in a comedy skit.
 The skit is a parody of The Fast and the Furious starring Armie Hammer and five wax US presidents that Oliver's show had previously acquired from a wax museum sale.
 In the end of the skit, Crowe appears as a mob boss holding the jockstrap he had ordered stolen.

-As of the airing of the final Oliver episode, it remained unclear who owned or possessed the jockstrap.
+In the November 16, 2025 show, John Oliver announced that the jockstrap, along with many of the show's memorabilia, was put for auction in order to raise funds for public TV and radio stations who have been impacted by the goverment's decision to end public broadcast funding.